 Suddhi, Purity and Cleanliness in Hinduism

-Brahma, the God of Pure Consciousness
+Shiva, the God of Pure Consciousness

 Summary: This is a comprehensive essay on the ritual and spiritual importance of purity in Hinduism, the various types of impurities that afflict the mind and the body and their purification (suddhi).